AndrWeisR/phonegap-plugin-push/README.md

 > Register and receive push notifications

+# Fork changes
+This fork updates the FirebaseMessaging pod version from 2.0.0 to 4.0.0 to allow this plugin to work together with the cordova-plugin-firebase-analytics plugin, which otherwise fails with a FirebaseAnalytics version conflict.

 # Warning

 The links below take you to the version 2.x documentation which includes a